drossDS/Project-Classification-Titanic_Machine_Learning/README.md

 ![](Images/First_LR_CNFSN.png)

-While not ultimately employed in this project, the charactersistics of the mis-categorized passengers from the from the initial model were examined in combination with the regression coefficients assigned to each feature.
+The charactersistics of the mis-categorized passengers from the from the initial model were examined in combination with the regression coefficients assigned to each feature.
 It was shown that the model treated passenger sex as the most important characteristic in determining mortality but this resulted in a much predicted higher mortality rate for men compared to actual passenger data (97.9% versus 81.1%) and a much lower mortality rate for women than what the actual passenger data showed (3.5% versus 14.0%).
 Other features such as passenger class were of lesser importnance to the model, and had they been more highly weighted during training, could have produced a more accuracte model.

 ![](Images/Sex_plot_MisCat.png)

 **From here, additional feautres were added to the training data used for the default logistic regression model and yielded improved accuracy, and the modeling process sought include hyperparaemter optimization while exploring other types of classification models.
-Later, a table will show which feautres (passenger charactersistics) were included in the training data for the models examined in the following sections.**
+Later, a table will show these added feautres (passenger charactersistics) for the models examined in the following sections.**

 ### Model Evaluation with ShuffleSplit
-For all ombinations of hyperparameters and model varieities below, the models were evaluated based on their performance against validation datasets created from the original traiing data.
+For all combinations of hyperparameters and model varieties below, the models were evaluated based on their performance against validation datasets created from the original traiing data.
 This was done to select models with reduced overfitting and better performance on unseen data.
-This was done in the following manner:
+This was executed in the following manner:
 - The "ShuffleSplit" function was used to break the training data into 30 randomized training and validation datasets where 30% of the data for each split was allocated to the validation set
 - The cross-validation funciton within GridSearchCV was set to employ the ShuffleSplit function and run each model iteration through the same 30 training and validation splits
 - For each model iteration, the average model accuracy against the 30 training and validation datasets was reported